mccoy-devs/mccoy/README.md

 # Current workflow

 This will be updated as pieces are developed and modified.
+Nodes colored <span style="color: #48b884">green</span> have initial support in the workflow.

 ```mermaid
 %%{init: { 'theme':'neutral' } }%%